Note

 The objective is to build a PSL model for link prediction, to evaluate the annotations in the friend graph.
 In this case, we'll assume that the "knows" relations have been added from a questionable source (e.g., some third-party dataset) so we'll measure a subset of these relations and determine their likelihood.
 NB: this is really useful for cleaning up annotations in a large graph!

-Now let's load a KG which is an RDF representation of this example, based on a simple extension of the foaf
+Now let's load a KG which is an RDF representation of this "simple acquaintances" example, based on using the foaf

 vocabulary: